vardaansinha/vsstudent/_posts/2023-08-22-jscalculator.md

     </div>
   </div>
   <script>
-    let displayValue = "";
+    // This line makes it so that the initial value of the calculator is BLANK. let displayValue = "";

+    // This is doing EXACTLY what it says it's doing.
+The function is appending the value that is clicked on the calculator to the display.

     function appendToDisplay(value) {
       displayValue += value;
       document.getElementById("display").value = displayValue;
     }

+    // This does the actual calculation.
+Then, the .toString line turns the result into a readable string that the user can see the answer through.

     function calculate() {
       try {